ruanxiaoli/GDAS-PSL/README.md

 This is the official PyTorch code for the paper:

-**GDAS-PSL: Generative and Dual-Attention Suppression Models for Complex Protein Subcellular Localization（修订版）**
+**GDAS-PSL: Generative and Dual-Attention Suppression Models for Complex Protein Subcellular Localization（Revision）**

 **Sina Xia**, **Xiaoli Ruan**,**Jing Yang**,**Quan Zhou**,**Guangfeng Lin**, **Suhao Chen**, **Yajun Chen**